 “Nothing makes one old so quickly as the ever-present thought that one is growing older” Georg Christoph Liechtenberg

-The old age is referred to as the autumn of life, second youth, or the golden years.
-This is the final stage of life – it is an inevitable part of life which is going to be experienced by everyone, whose life wasn’t tragically interrupted in their youth.
-It is the time which everyone goes through in a different way – there are as many shades of getting old as the number of people’s life stories.
+Old age is referred to as the autumn of life, second youth, or the golden years.
+This is the final stage of life and is inevitable.
+It is a time that everyone experiences in a different way.
+There are many shades of aging which you will hear from people’s life stories.

-Growing old is a constant process taking place from one’s birth.
-Its course depends on genetic factors, one’s living conditions and lifestyle.
+Growing old is a constant process that takes place from one’s birth.
+Its course depends on genetic factors, living conditions, and lifestyle.

 The World Health Organization divides the process into 3 stages: